jonorichards/jonorichards.github.io/_projects/2025-02-30-AndBreathe.md

 It explores breath, breathing alone and breathing together, mixing science and the raw joy of playing together.
 A tactile piece that encourages interaction and mindfulness.

 A public prototype was shown at [Otherham Winter Light Festival](https://fluxrotherham.org.uk/otherham-winter-light-festival-2025/) in January 2025 and the piece premiered a month later at [Illuminate - Light Night](https://hla.oldham.gov.uk/illuminate/) in Oldham.
-And..Breathe is now touring across the UK.
+The production is now touring across the UK.

 <div class="gallery" data-columns="3">